Skip to main content

 D) 6.24

-5. In grouped data, the geometric mean uses:
+5. In grouped data, the geometric mean is used:

 A) Logarithms of midpoints weighted by frequencies